 What is an Ad Exchange ?

 Ad exchange is a term that defines platforms which enable the buying and selling of ad inventory (typically from advertising networks).
 The process of facilitating buying and selling is conducted through bidding and automatic ad placement for the highest bidders.
+It allows both publishers and advertisers to buy and sell inventory without any middleman.
 An ad exchange is intended to make advertising open to everyone interested in advertising.
 Most marketers will buy directly via an ad exchange, whereas agencies will buy on behalf of their clients.
 Although it is less typical, an ad network may purchase straight through an ad exchange.

 An ad exchange is essentially a large pool of ad impressions.
 Publishers put their ad impressions into the pool in the hope that someone will purchase them.
 Buyers then select which impressions to purchase using technologies such as demand-side platforms.
 These judgments are frequently made in real time based on data such as the prior behaviour of the person to whom an ad is being presented, time of day, device kind, ad location, and other factors.

-Ad exchanges typically operate on the basis of real-time bidding (RTB), and ad inventory is bought and sold programmatically and instantly.
+Ad exchanges typically operate on the basis of real time bidding (), and ad inventory is bought and sold programmatically and instantly.
 Publishers can set rules for minimum bids and the type of ads they’re willing to host, while advertisers can use ad exchanges in combination with demand-side platforms to decide which publishers’ inventories offer the most impressions for their target audience.

 It is an internet platform that publishers utilize to sell their ad space inventory.
 A virtual marketplace where publishers and advertisers swap digital ad inventory is known as an ad exchange.
 It functions as a digital marketplace for marketers by allowing them to bid on ad space.
 Marketers are depending on digital advertising to increase brand visibility more than ever before.
 However, for maximum engagement, digital adverts must be intelligently placed across the internet.
 An ad exchange is a platform where buyers and sellers may meet to trade digital ad inventory based on their needs.